Spend My Life with You

-"Spend My Life with You" is a Grammy-nominated R&B song by R&B singer Eric Benét, featuring R&B singer Tamia.
-Released as the second single from Benét's second studio album A Day in the Life (1999), the song spent three weeks at number one on the US Billboard Hot R&B/Hip-Hop Songs chart and was certified Gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 units.
+"Spend My Life with You" is a song by R&B singer Eric Benét featuring R&B singer Tamia.
+Released as the second single from Benét's second studio album A Day in the Life (1999), the song spent three weeks at number one on the US Billboard Hot R&B/Hip-Hop Songs chart and was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 units.
 It also peaked at number 21 on the Billboard Hot 100.

 Remix

-A Buttered Soul Remix was released featuring Terry Dexter.
+The Buttered Soul remix was released and features Terry Dexter.